 OPTION 2, VALUATION: Some movers may offer 'Increased valuation' coverage for an additional charge.
 This type of coverage is similar to insurance in that it increases the movers liability from $.60 per lb. up to the amount that you declare on the order for service, and subject to a deductible.
 Coverage rates and limits are contained in the mover's tariff.
-Movers that offer this are covered by their insurance company company, up to their policy cargo limits per truck load.
-This coverage is provided while in transit or while in storage, as long as you pay the premiums and is subject to the deductible and maximum coverage that you have selected.
+Movers that offer this are covered by their insurance company, up to their policy cargo limits per truck load.
+This coverage is provided while in transit or while in storage, as long as you pay the premiums, and it is subject to the deductible and maximum coverage that you have selected.

 GOOD ADVICE: There are some decisions in life that are more important than money.
 Moving all of your possessions are one of those decisions.
 Call up the company and make an appointment to come to your home for an in-house estimate.
 Before you give everything you own to people you do not know, do research and ask questions since it's too late once your possessions are on the truck.